-George S. Jones is vice president of Operations for Ingalls Shipbuilding, headquartered in Pascagoula, Miss.
-Named to this position in 2015; George is responsible for manufacturing operations for all Ingalls programs, including U.S. Navy surface combatants, amphibious programs and U.S. Coast Guard programs.
+George S. Jones is vice president, Operations for Ingalls Shipbuilding, a division of Huntington Ingalls Industries.
+In this role, George is responsible for manufacturing operations for all Ingalls programs, including U.S. Navy surface combatants, amphibious programs and U.S. Coast Guard programs.
 He is also responsible for strengthening leadership at every level of management, maintaining positive relationships with our union partners and leading the innovation strategies and modernization efforts for the facility.

 George leads all aspects of ship construction from start of fabrication, achievement of critical milestones, through testing, trials, and delivery as well as meeting cost and schedule commitments.
 He is responsible for ensuring the success of our craft and craft management employees through education, training (including the Apprentice and High School Outreach programs), capital expenditures, manufacturing, facilities, waterfront support, transportation and maintenance.